allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 There were so many animals in the streets.
 People were selling items for farming, bags of onions, other foods, seeds—just everything.

 Here we met K, the local tour organizer.
-He introduced me to the vendors at the market and what they were selling.
+He introduced me to vendors and explained what they were selling.

 ![market2]({{site.baseurl}}/assets/img/gambia/market2.jpeg){:width="50%"}![donkey]({{site.baseurl}}/assets/img/gambia/donkey.jpeg){:width="50%"}